This page describes the structure of Cloud Healthcare API paths and operations and how they can be used to access and manage data.

 Healthcare data in datasets and data stores can be accessed and managed using a REST API that identifies each data store using a project, location, dataset, data store type, and data store name.
 The API also implements modality-specific standards for access that are consistent with industry standards for that modality.

 Administrative operations are available for datasets and all data stores.
-They primarily comprise creating, reading, updating, and deleting (CRUD) datasets and data stores.
-Administrative operations are consistent with the majority of Google Cloud Platform (GCP) APIs and do not require any adherence to specific modality standards.
+They primarily consist of creating, reading, updating, and deleting (CRUD) datasets and data stores.
+Administrative operations are consistent with most Google Cloud (Google Cloud) APIs and do not require any adherence to specific modality standards.

 Examples of administrative operations include:

 - Creating, deleting, getting, listing, and patching datasets and data stores

 A resource name consists of, at minimum, a project ID and a location.
 It can extend to include a dataset, data store, and any of a data store's child resources.

 The format for a resource name for a data store that resides within a Cloud Healthcare API dataset looks like this: